One Pan Mediterranean Chicken and Israeli Couscous

 - I like to use block feta cheese (not the kind you buy already crumbled) for this recipe and crumble it myself.
 It’s much creamier and more flavorful.

-- If you like olives in this recipe, try substituting some sliced kalamata olives for the capers.
-They’ll add great flavor and color to this recipe.
+- Try substituting sliced kalamata olives for the capers.
+They add great flavor and color to this recipe.

 Wow!
 This was amazing & I had to modify because my ingredients were robbed.